 - Navigate to Privacy.

-- Under Personalize and data section, you will find Download your data option; tap on it.
+- Under Personalize and data section, you will find the Download your data option; tap on it.

 - Now, choose either a TXT file or a JSON file.